StarCat8/Star_Abundances/README.md

  - the latest version of sbundance
  - the pykmod by kolecki
  - the spectrum277c folder*
+ - Turbospectrum2019-master (not the NLTE version that still doesn't seems to support eqwidth method)
  - ARES
+ - Due to some format requirements at least one Kurucz atmosphere is required (even if one is to use the kolecki interpolator.
+Specifically in the function getTail(T, L, M) you'll see a line going "with open('/home/starcat8/Documenti/sbundance/ANALISIATM/ATMOSFERE/MH-1.0/atmoT45001.5.txt', 'r') as file:" you'll need to change to a path of a Kurucz atmosphere, the ones with headers (the one in Fiorella Castelli websites works i.e. from https://wwwuser.oats.inaf.it/fiorella.castelli/grids/gridm10k2odfnew/am10k2tab.html).
 *as for the spectrum folder while all the main features of spectrum programs the codes are untouched a little bit of them was rewritten mostly, if not solely, to manage the input and the outputs in an automatic fashion.
 Aside from abundance.c and spectrum.c (which now have their own parameter file to handle inputs) also spaux.c had minor modification, namely the ggets() function.
 So while you could download the original spectrum files and them make your own minor changes, it is way easier for you to just grab the properly modified files from here.

 If everything is set up and installed you open your jupyter notebook and open sbundance.